GavinMendelGleason/blog/entries/syntactic_versioning.md

-# What if Git worked with Programming Languages?
+# Syntactic Versioning: What if Git worked with Programming Languages?

 I use git most days of the week.
 And for the vast majority of my commits, this means committing *code*.